kodedphp/session/README.md

 // etc.
 ```

-The session class can be instantiated and used, but function `session()`
+The session class can be instantiated and used, but the function `session()`
-is much preferred instead an instance of `Session` class.
+is recommended instead an instance of `Session` class.

 Handlers Configuration